Open It and Start

 Play or study

 Cardthropic is built to be welcoming on first launch and useful over time.
-You can begin in seconds on nearly any device with a web browser, including smart TVs, keep your place, and gradually discover deeper tools instead of being asked to learn everything up front.
+You can begin in seconds on nearly any device with a web browser, keep your place across game families, and gradually discover deeper tools instead of being asked to learn everything up front.

 The point is not just speed.
-The point is being easy to enter without becoming shallow after the first few minutes, and easy to return to later through installable progressive web app support with offline use in mind.
+The point is being easy to enter without becoming shallow after the first few minutes, and easy to return to later through shared session continuity, replayable starts, and installable progressive web app support with offline use in mind.

 Games, analysis, and session data run locally on your device, not on a remote server.